Journal of Pharmaceutical Sciences

 (d) Abstract.
 The abstract should briefly (80-200 words) present, in one paragraph, the problem and experimental approach and state the major findings and conclusions.
 It should be self-explanatory and suitable for reproduction without rewriting.
 Footnotes or undefined abbreviations may not be used.
 If a reference must be cited, complete publication data must be given.

 (e) Keywords.
 Please provide up to 10 keywords that reflect the scientific content of your manuscript.
-At least 5 of your selected keywords must come from the Journal's official keyword list ( Official Keyword List (.pdf) ).
+These keywords must come from the Journal's official keyword list ( Official Keyword List (.pdf) ).
 In addition to facilitating indexing of articles, our keyword system assists in the assignment of qualified reviewers for your manuscript.
 In addition, each member of our Editorial Advisory Board has selected keywords that are applicable to their own work.

 (f) Abbreviations.
 Abbreviations are used without periods.
 Standard abbreviations should be used throughout the manuscript.
 All nonstandard abbreviations should be kept to a minimum and must be defined in the text following their first use and in a footnote at the beginning of the manuscript.